Supervised Contrastive Learning for Recommendation

-Specifically, GCN first aggregates the representations of all domain nodes of user $ i $ at layer $ l-1 $, then combines it with its own representation, and then obtains the representation of layer $ l $ through linear linear mapping.
-For a certain item j, the calculation method of its representation is the same as that on the user side.
+Specifically, GCN first aggregates the representations of all neighbor domain nodes of user $ i $ at layer $ l-1 $, then combines it with its own representation, and then obtains the representation of layer $ l $ through linear linear mapping.
+For a certain item $ j $, the calculation method of its representation is the same as that on the user side as follows:

 The obtained representation of the $ l $ layer corresponds to the information aggregation of the node's $ l $ hop neighbor.
-For different layers of information, there are also different ways to generate the final node representation, take the user side as an example:
+For different layers of information, there is a readout function to generate the final node representation, take the user side as an example:

 Where $ {f_{{\rm{readout }}}} $ is the readout function which can be the last layer only, splicing, averaging, weighted sum, attention and so on \cite{wang2019neural,he2020lightgcn,kipf2016semi,chen2017attentive,li2018deeper}.
 The calculation method on the item side is the same as that on the user side.

 After obtaining the final representation of each node, the prediction layer can be used to calculate a certain user $ i $'s preference for item $ j $.
 In order to ensure the calculation efficiency of the GCN, the vector inner product is widely used as the prediction layer at present \cite{covington2016deep,grbovic2018real,he2020lightgcn,huang2020embedding,barkan2016item2vec,perozzi2014deepwalk}:

-When optimizing model parameters, the pointwise loss function such as binary cross-entropy (BCE) and mean square error (MSE) etc. can be used \cite{he2017neural,hu2008collaborative,chen2020efficient}, but GCN generally use BPR loss, and BPR loss chooses a user, an interactive item and a non-interactive item to form a triple, and the predicted value of interaction is expected to be greater than the predicted value of no interaction:
+When optimizing model parameters, the pointwise loss function such as binary cross-entropy (BCE) and mean square error (MSE) etc. can be used \cite{he2017neural,hu2008collaborative,chen2020efficient}, but GCN generally use BPR loss due to its better performance.
+BPR loss chooses a user, an interactive item and a non-interactive item to form a triple, and the predicted value of interaction is expected to be greater than the predicted value of no interaction:

 Where $ \lambda $ is the parameter that controls the intensity of L2 regularization, and $ M $ is the total number of interactions.
-BPR loss is the key to achieving the final recommendation result, and we apply it in the fine-tuning stage.
+BPR loss is the key to achieving the final recommendation result, and we make it the main task of the SCL learning paradigm.